Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

 We begin by considering competitive binding, with thermodynamic states, weights, and rates as depicted in Fig.~\ref{fig:statesweights_comp}.
 If we first assume that the binding site determines a protein's role as a repressor or an activator, then the activity of a given protein $R_i$ tuned by inducer concentration $c_i$ depends on the probability $p_{\text{act}}(c_i)$, as shown in Fig.~\ref{fig:statesweights_comp}(A).
 In line with the baseline model, a given protein is expressed at a maximal rate $a$ in the absence of bound regulating proteins.
 A bound activator, however, now increases expression to $a + b$.
 From these states and weights, we then define the dynamics of protein expression by \begin{small}

 \end{small} By transforming $\bar{R}_i = R_i/K_1$, $\bar{t} = t/\tau$, $\bar{a} = \tau a/K_1$, and $\bar{b} = \tau b/K_1$, we obtain the dimensionless form \begin{small}

 \end{small} where $K^{(2)} = K_2/K_1$ and $K^{(3)} = K_3/K_1$.
-For simplicity, we assume equal binding affinities such that $K^{(2)} = K^{(3)} = 1$.
-We now examine how the system's dynamic profile evolves with increasing inducer concentration, and how the increasing influence of activator binding toward expression affects the dynamic landscape.
+To simplify, we impose equal binding affinities such that $K^{(2)} = K^{(3)} = 1$, and examine how the system's dynamic landscape evolves with increasing inducer concentration and rising activating bias in expression.